prisma/dataguide/content/11-serverless/02-serverless-comparison.md

 Vercel's Serverless Functions are run on AWS Lambda, similar to the way that Netlify wraps that functionality.
 For those cases, Lambda's stability is an asset to Vercel's own reliability.

 Vercel's Edge Functions are a newer offering that does not appear to use Amazon Lambda's infrastructure.
 Instead, it runs on the V8 runtime directly similar to Cloudflare Workers.
-As Edge Functions are still in beta, they probably shouldn't be considered a mature option for most contexts.
+As Edge Functions are still in beta, they should probably be considered less stable and more likely to change than their Serverless Functions.

 ### Price